AzizBgBoss/TerrariaDS/README.md

 ### Notes:
 - This project has huge potential, but I'm having trouble concentrating and keeping attention when working on it.
 Of course, I'm still going to work on it, but on a slower pace.
 You can contribute if you want.
-- I also freaking broke my DSi, and my broke ass doesn't have money for a new system yet (thinking about a 3DS).
-Expect development to slow down.
+- I also freaking broke my DSi, ~~and my broke ass doesn't have money for a new system yet (thinking about a 3DS).
+Expect development to slow down.~~ I finally bought a 3DS!
+This will hopefully help.

 ## Installation:
 You can either compile the game yourself (for nightly releases) or check for stable releases in the Releases page.
 Please check the Tested devices part before starting.<br><br>